niplav/site/masturbation_and_attractiveness.md

 Also find a source for within cultures (among them WEIRD) -->

+One possible criticism of the above experiment could be that no clear method of establishing of whom to approach was used.
+This is a fair criticism, since attractiveness is a subjective evaluation criterion.
+However, one must also consider that subjective judgements of attractiveness correlate strongly both within cultures as well as cross-culturally.<!--TODO: citation here-->

+Another possible method would have been to approach people completely randomly, which would have reduced bias significantly.
+However, it would also have made the result less useful, since it seems like people who practice NoFap care about their attractiveness to a very certain demographic (namely, conventionally attractive women in their late teens to early thirties).

+On the other hand, it might have been interesting to observe how older people would react to cold approach.

 ### Perception of Attractiveness may vary In Regards to Masturbation Behavior

 <!--